President Luster announces her retirement

 Dr. Pamela Luster announced that she will retire from her presidency at San Diego Mesa College, becoming effective June 30, 2022.

-Luster was elected to be San Diego Mesa College’s president in 2011 by the Chief Executive Officers of California Community Colleges.
+Luster was selected to be San Diego Mesa College’s president in 2011.
 Since then, she has had progressive initiatives such as “building the SD Mesa Foundation, The HIM Baccalaureate Program, SD Promise, The Stand Resource Center…to just name a few,” Luster mentioned in her retirement letter.
-Not only has President Luster incorporated many programs, but there have also been many buildings and spaces added within the SD Mesa College campus such as “12 new major buildings and spaces that totaled over 28 million dollars,” she added.
+Not only has President Luster incorporated many programs, but there have also been many facilities added within the Mesa College campus such as the Student Services building.

 Prior to her presidency, Luster was the temporary Vice President of Instruction and Vice President of Student Services.
 Adding to this, she was also the Dean of Academic Services at Las Positas College, in Livermore, CA. Luster has been in the community college system for 40 years.
 Although, the average term for community college presidents is about three to five years, Luster will be the president of San Diego Mesa College for almost 11 years.